January 31, 2019 | Posted by: Mayee Gonzales | Personal Finance

 There are many reasons why employees leave employers; poor management, office location, lack of career growth, or a plan to start a new business.
 Whatever it may be, leaving a job can be bittersweet—you bid goodbye to your colleagues as you look forward to new possibilities.

-Before receiving your back pay, you need to understand what constitutes it first.
+Before receiving your final pay, you need to understand its meaning first.
 Why?
-Because other than knowing how much you will receive, back pay computations also vary by company.
+Because other than knowing how much you will receive, a back pay computation also varies by company.
 However, remember that the following items must be considered:

-For a more accurate computation of your back pay, use this calculator from Sweldong Pinoy.
+For a more accurate computation, use this calculator from Sweldong Pinoy (1).

 A back pay is a great way to boost your savings or help you while you transition to a new job.
 Use it wisely and remember to save a portion of it.

-Most companies issue back pays within 30-60 business days after an employee’s last day at work.
+Most companies issue this pay within 30-60 business days after an employee’s last day at work.
 If it exceeds this mark, here are some possible causes of delay:

-Despite the absence of a labor code, you still have a right to follow-up your back pay—it’s part of your contract, after all.
+Despite the absence of a labor code, you still have a right to follow-up your final pay—it’s part of your contract, after all.
 Contact your Human Resource Manager to determine its release.

 To avoid future problems, it is also important to check if your company remits your SSS and PhilHealth contributions.
 Check your contributions online and discuss any issues with your employer before you exit.

-Many resigned employees think that they are entitled to a separation pay.
+Many resigned employees think that they are entitled to a separation pay (2).
 However, it is important to know that separation pay is only given to employees whose services are forcibly terminated.
 Some reasons behind this include closure of business, retrenchment, and reduction of personnel.
-Also, unlike back pay, local laws mandate separation pay as it is part of the Philippine Labor Code.
+Also, unlike back pay, local laws mandate separation pay as it is part of the Philippine Labor Code (3).